Community & Technical College

 University Studies Division: apprenticeship technologies, applied technologies leadership (the division also houses the Learning Commons, the UAA Testing Center, and is host to Army ROTC and Air Force ROTC which houses the Minor in National Defense, Strategic Studies and Leadership)

 Faculty within the college are highly trained professionals, many with years of experience in the technical specialties related to their teaching areas.
 Program advisory committees help ensure that certificate and degree programs are closely linked to the workforce needs of the economy.
 Graduates of CTC programs generally find immediate employment in their chosen field.

-Preparatory college English offers writing, reading and study skills support that prepare students to advance to the next academic level.
-The department uses placement and retention advising, learning communities, and other high-impact practices, tutoring and a developmental teaching philosophy to help students succeed.
+• The Writing Department offers zero, 100 and 200 level courses, including those that satisfy General Education Requirements.
+Some support courses for grammar and vocabulary building are taught under the PRPE course prefix.
+The department uses placement and retention advising, learning communities and other high-impact practices, tutoring and a developmental teaching philosophy to help students succeed.